 The pace was slow and relaxed.
 We still had our DAS pass for the Navi River Journey, and I'd heard great things about the Santuli cafe for lunch.
 After some time in Dinoland, we headed into outter space - er...
 Pandora.

 Well, anxiety had different plans.
 Dining inside the large cafeteria was fun, but ended up feeding the hitchhiker, rather than starving it.
 Soon, The Impossible Girl was feeling fearful.
 She'd barely eaten most of the day (Mickey Bar aside).
-The hitchhiker was in the way.

-It was clear that the Hitchhiker was in the way.
-While we hoped we'd be better at reigning it in, the usual devices weren't working quite as well as they had in the past.
+While we hoped we'd be better at reigning it in, the usual coping mechanisms weren't working quite as well as they had in the past.
 The world was louder, bigger, hotter, and more crowded.

 That's when I realized that I had a choice.